-President of the Francis Bacon MB Art Foundation
+Patron of the project and president of the Francis Bacon MB Art Foundation

-Later, I was invited to give a lecture on ‘Francis Bacon, Monaco and French Culture’ at the École du Louvre on the occasion of the Bacon exhibition organised by the Grimaldi Forum in Monaco in 2016, under the aegis of my foundation.
+That same year, I was invited to give a lecture at the École du Louvre on ‘Francis Bacon, Monaco and French culture’, to coincide with the Bacon exhibition organised by the Grimaldi Forum in Monaco, under the aegis of my foundation.

 How did you become the patron of this project?